NCAR/geocat-applications/CONTRIBUTING.md

 1. Make sure to clear and run all outputs before asking for a review

-1. Add a new line to the `ncl/ncl_index/ncl-index-table.csv` file

 #### Receipts

 Receipt files are small files with little to no narrative content that are for the purpose of adding an entry to the NCL Index without the need for a full **NCL Entry**.
-These files are accessible from the geocat-applications webpage, but are not listed on TOCs or intended to be read as standalone or comprehensive] guides.
-They are intended to be the minimal amount of documentation necessary to add an entry to the NCL Index in cases where a full **NCL Entry** is not necessary or where providing an initial entry to the NCL Index is more important than waiting for a full **NCL Entry** to be completed.
+These files are accessible from the geocat-applications webpage, but are not listed on TOCs or intended to be read as standalone or comprehensive guides.
+They are intended to provide more extensive testing than is useful in an NCL entry.
+Receipts are intended to be the minimal amount of documentation necessary to add an entry to the NCL Index in cases where a full **NCL Entry** is not necessary or where providing an initial entry to the NCL Index is more important than waiting for a full **NCL Entry** to be completed.

 1. Create a new file in `ncl/ncl_receipts/` based off of the `templates/receipt_template.ipynb` template.

-1. See below for adding the covered functions to the NCL Index

 1. Make sure to clear and run all outputs before asking for a review